aldelaro5/Bug-Fables-Save-Editor/README.md

 	dotnet build BugFablesSaveEditor.csproj

-The compiled binaries should be appear in the directory named `bin`.
+The compiled binaries should appear in the directory named `bin`.

-## General usage
+## General Usage
-When launched, the program presents multiple tabs corresponding to each sections of the save.
+When launched, the program presents multiple tabs corresponding to each section of the save.

 You must either open an existing file or create a new blank one before using these tabs.
 Once done, you will be able to browse the different sections with the correct information and the ability to edit all of them.
 When you are done making your changes, you can save the file.

-Please note that to load your file in the game, you MUST respect the filename scheme (save0.dat for file 1, save1.dat for file 2 and save3.dat for file 3).
+Please note that to load your file in the game, you MUST respect the filename scheme (save0.dat for file 1, save1.dat for file 2 and save2.dat for file 3).

 Here's a general overview of the different tabs:

-- Global: contains header and important information that affects the whole save such as rank, icons on the file select screen as well as where you are at which location.
+- Global: contains header and important information that affects the whole save such as rank, icons on the file select screen, as well as your location.
 - Party: contains the list of party members and the list of followers.
-NOTE: the followers list will only be used when the game allows it in specific situations.
+NOTE: the follower list will only be used when the game allows it in specific situations.
-- Stats: contains all base stats and all the stats bonuses applied to the party and each party members.
+- Stats: contains all base stats and all the stats bonuses applied to the party and each party member.
 This tab allows very granular control over your bonuses.
-- Quests: contains the ordered 3 quests lists associated with their state (open, taken and completed).
+- Quests: contains the ordered 3 quest lists associated with their state (open, taken and completed).
 NOTE: it is normal to have a single NO QUEST entry in these lists as the game does this in normal gameplay.
-- Items: contains the ordered items in possesion (inventory and key itmes) as well as the items in storage.
+- Items: contains the ordered items in possesion (inventory and key items) as well as the items in storage.
 - Medals: contains the list of the medals in possession (and who they are equipped to) as well as the ability to manage what medals the shops have in stock and in their pool (as well as their order).
 - Library: contains all the library flags (as well as the seen areas flags for the map) which can be toggled at will.
-NOTE: all library sections have more flags than used under normal gameplay.
+NOTE: all library sections have more flags than are used under normal gameplay.
 - Flags: contains the different flags in the game grouped by their categories.
-They all have a description attached to search among them.
+They all have a searchable description attached.
 NOTE: the regionals are tied to the current area in the global tab.
 - Crystal Berries: contains the flags for having obtained each of the crystal berries in the game.
-They have a description attached to them that tells the location to find each of them.
+They have a description attached to them that says where they are located.
 - Songs: contains the ordered list of all the songs Samira can play as well as the flag to tell if each song is bought.

-## Contributions, issue reports and feature requests
+## Contributions, Issue Reports and Feature Requests
-All contributions via pull requests are welcome as well as issue reports on this issue tracker.
-You may also request features with this issue tracker.
+All contributions via pull requests are welcome as well as issue reports on this repository's issue tracker.
+You may also request features within this issue tracker.

 If you submit a pull request, make sure it meets the coding standards of the project.